Volume 70, Number 2, April 2005

 A new supercell approach is presented to the calculations for quantum conductance of single-wall carbon nanotubes as a function of tube length L, diameter d, and chirality.
 It is shown that there is a conductance gap (dip) in infinite (finite) metallic non-armchair nanotubes due to the curvature-induced energy gap, while it is absent in armchair tubes.
 This mediates a dispute in experiments.
-A scaling of is obtained for the zero-bias conductance where G0=2e2/h and depends only on the chiral angle.
+A scaling of is obtained for the zero-bias conductance where and β depends only on the chiral angle.
 This behavior can be well understood by a proposed tunneling model.

-© EDP Sciences 2005
+© EDP Sciences, 2005

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.